seanpm2001/seanpm2001/Segments/What-I-am-currently-working-on/README.md

 - **Project count:** `294` (**as of:** `2025, Wednesday, August 13th`)
 - **Format:** repository name (but not project name) you should be able to add `https://github.com/seanpm2001/` to the beginning of each name, and be taken to the target repository (differentiate between underscores, hyphens, and no spaces/characters in between)
-- **Note:** May also include the names of private projects in the future.
+- **Note:** May also include the actual names of private projects in the future.

 ```diff
 Kotlint